Frequently Asked Questions

 Generally no, however some limited exceptions to the established criteria may be permitted.
 Click here for more information on the Centralis Competition Alternate Criteria.

-What happens if an applicant registers and/or competes who does not have the verifiable 3.7 GPA and 27 ACT/1220 SAT?
+What happens if an applicant registers and/or competes who does not have the verifiable 3.7 GPA and 27 ACT/ 1220 SAT (old scoring) or 1280 SAT (new scoring)?

-What if I receive my ACT/SAT results (bringing me up to a 27/1220 or higher) after the registration deadline?
+What if I receive my ACT/SAT results, bringing me up to 27 ACT/ 1210 SAT (old scoring) or 1280 SAT (new scoring), after the registration deadline?

-If you receive online verification that your new ACT score is 27 or higher, or that your SAT score is 1220 or higher, and your desired competition registration deadline has passed, you still can register for the scholarship competition by calling the Admissions office and registering over the phone.
+If you receive online verification that your most recent ACT score is now 27 or higher, or that your most recent SAT score is now 1210 (old scoring) or 1280 (new scoring) or higher, and your desired competition registration deadline has passed, you still can register for the scholarship competition by calling the Admissions office and registering over the phone.
 Bring a printed copy of your verification with you to the competition.
 You eventually will be required to have your test scores officially sent to CMU for verification.
 Keep in mind that by the competition day you must have verifiable proof to CMU that you meet the minimum qualifications.

 I have commitments on the two competition days.
 Is there an alternative day to compete?